meg-gutshall/beer-snob/plan.md

 The plans for this app were severely simplified from the original due to time constraints.
 Expected future additions are as follows:

+### New File Structure
+I plan on making a `Families` class in an update to make the app more streamlined.
+The reason I didn't in the first place was because of the way the website I scraped from was structured.

 ### New Information
 A-Z characteristics and food pairing suggestions will be added for each beer style along with a style guide detailing the meaning of each A-Z